Reaping the Benefits of Bundling under High Production Costs: Introduction

+We repeat the numerical experiments from \cite{CLS08}, on the same valuation distributions and costs, with PBDC added in as a pricing scheme to be compared to PC, PB, and the \textit{Bundle-Size Pricing} (BSP) they introduce\footnote{ Prior to \cite{CLS08}, the BSP pricing scheme has appeared as ``Customized Bundling'' in \cite{HC05}.
+We closely follow the experimental parameters from the working paper \cite{CLS08} but should note that the published version is \cite{CLS11}. } which achieves over 99\% of the optimum in their simulations.
+BSP is defined by parameters $\bsp_k$ which indicate the price for taking \textit{any} subset of size $k$, for all $k=1,\ldots,n$.
+Note that when items have identical costs (something common in the experimental settings), PBDC is a subfamily of BSP.

-In addition to the theoretical considerations, we provide a continuation of the numerical experiments from \cite{CLS08}, extensively testing the efficacy of PBDC on a finite number of items.
-We use the same independent demand distributions with the same parameters as \cite{CLS08}.
-In their setting where costs are low and identical across items, PBDC is a special case of BSP.
-However, it still attains between $97.5\%$ and $100\%$ of the (nearly optimal) BSP profit.
-If we allow costs to vary and be more significant, then PBDC drastically outperforms other simple mechanisms (PC, PB, BSP), demonstrating its robustness under different scenarios.
-In fact, the worst case for PBDC is the aforementioned setting where it attains $97.5\%$ of the profit of the best simple mechanism; contrast this with $79.9\%$, $16.8\%$, $59.5\%$ for PC, PB, BSP, respectively, in their wost-case settings.
-In addition to being profit-maximizing, PBDC also achieves excellent global surplus in our simulations.
-Finally, we show that PBDC attains between $96.6\%$ and $99.4\%$ of the optimal profit (which prices all subsets) when $n=3$, and scales well as $n$ increases.
+Nonetheless, our experiments show that PBDC still attains between $97.5\%$ and $100\%$ of the (nearly optimal) BSP profit in these settings.
+On the other hand, if costs are allowed to vary at all, then PBDC becomes the best-performing pricing scheme by far.
+In fact, the worst case for PBDC is the aforementioned setting where it attains $97.5\%$; contrast this with $79.9\%$, $16.8\%$, $59.5\%$ for PC, PB, BSP respectively in their worst-case settings.
+In addition to being profit-maximizing, PBDC also achieves excellent total surplus in our simulations, and scales well with the number of items (see Section~\ref{sect_numerical_experiments} for details).